post-cirrus/Vagrant-Basic-Templates/Vagrantfile-Modules-Env/README.md

 - ApiDoc@0.15.1
 ```

-To start this Vagrant:
+Now login into the Vagrant:
 ```
-vagrant up
 vagrant ssh
 ```
 Follow the instructions to get started developing you first Cirrus Module:
 ```